jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## ~~Revolution~~ Techvolution

-Skywalker, you look tense.
-I get why.
-Revolutions are tough.
+Skywalker, you look disappointed.
+You think revolutions are fun!
 Maybe we should get the bristol boards out, smear the face paint, and fight!
 Fight for free college education!
 Fight for less regulations!
 Fight for public health insurance!
 Fight for tax cuts!
 Let's march and yell!

 I don't think so.
-Keep the marches and protests of red / blue out of your mind.
+Keep the marches, protests, demonstrations, and activists of red / blue out of your mind.
 We're inspired by, but not repeatting, _Les Miserables_.
 Fighting for change doesn't mean to grab hold of the commanding heights of primitive tools.
 We have digital tools.
-We have the technology to make tools to solve each peron's individual problems.
-Affordable blood tests, easy air quality tests, cheap telecommunications, and so much more, ready and waiting.
+Solar panels, air quality testors, EKG monitors, repairable laptops, waterless toilets improve the world just by being used.

-Waiting for you to contorl your own tools, your own cyborgology, and decide what is best for you.
+Digital tools are ready and waiting for the people to control their own cyborgology, and decide what is best for themselves.
 We just need Techvolution, the freedom to choose the best tools to solve our problems at home, work, and leisure.
 Majically bonding with whatever tool we want is the ultimate revolution.

 # STORIES

 Rousseau said the nobility were con artists who hid behind divinity.
 Yet "holy" noble families ruled every European country.
 There had to be some reason for it, and there was.
-After western Rome fell in 476 western Europe had no water supplies, no court system, and no military protection.
+After western Rome fell in 476 western Europe Western Europe entered the Dark Ages (500-1000).
+So called because there was no books, ink, or literate people to write anything down.
+Likewaise there was no sanitation system, court system, or military.
 Civilization was gone.
 Anarchy ruled.

-Western Europe entered the Dark Ages (500-1000).
-It was the original nobles like Clovis I, Charles Martel, and Alfred the Great that took charge.
-They fought battles against invaders, headed governments that kept the peace, built castles to protect the newly remade wells, hospitals, and markets.
-The people were increasingly safe, fed, and thus happily declared the nobles holy.
+People like Clovis I, Charles Martel, and Alfred the Great took charge.
+They were the best at using swords, bows, armour, and calvary fight off invaders.
+They headed governments that kept some peace.
+They built castles to protect the newly remade wells, hospitals, and markets.
+The people were increasingly safe, warm, and fed as tools returned the people's cyborgology.

-This arrangement came to be called feuldalism.
+Fittingly, a heirarchy formed around society's use of this primitive tools.
+We call it feuldalism.
 You've probably seen it in Robin Hood, Monty Python, or Game of Thrones.
-It slowly let Europe prosper.
-Civilization was back.
+A strong heirarchy of kings, bishops, dukes, trademen, sherrifs, priests, and peasants that kept the peace and slowly brought civilization back.
+The people happily declared the leaders holy, for they saw the holiness with warm beds and full stomachs.

+As Europe went through the Middle Ages, the Renaissance, the Enlightenment, the invaders were gone, the water was running, the roads were clean.
+Europe had vastly better tools of a vastly better civilization.
+The only thing that didn't change was the rules.

-The invaders were gone, the water was running, the roads were clean, but the rules stayed the same.
-The nobles weren't battle scared military leaders, but simply born with "noble blood", who used peace and prosperity to replace armour with dresses, castles with palaces, and battlefields with danquets and balls.
-Unless they were fighting other nobles for personal glory, which was common.
+Depsite the fact the nobles were no longer battle scared military leaders, but simply born with "noble blood", the rules didn't change.
+Except when they waged war against each other, most usually for personal glory, the nobles used relative peace and prosperity to replace armour with dresses, castles with palaces, and battlefields with danquets and balls.

-These later nobles conned the people, and themselves, into believing the rules were sent from God and should never end, and not created by the people fighting off anarchy and should end when peace came back.
-Understanding this story is pivotal to Techvolution.
-To explain this story, I need to explain the difference between a good night and bad night at the movies.
+These later nobles conned the people, and themselves, into believing the rules were sent from God, and should thus never end.
+The practical reason that divinty was believed in because their ancestors fought off anarchy didn't occur to them.
+Mastering this loss of reasonable rules is pivotal to Techvolution.
+I can explain it best by explaining the difference between a good and bad night at the movies.

 ## Good vs Bad Stories

 Good stories versus bad stories.
 When I was a projectionist I (and any other) could tell the difference without ever seeing the movie.
 We just watched the audience's reactions.
 If they scream, cry, laugh, yell, it's a good story.
-Even more telling was when moviegoers walk out.
-If they talked about twists, turns, and cool lines you know the story was really good, because it turned fiction into real memories.
+Even more telling was when moviegoers walked out.
+If they talked about twists, turns, and cool lines you know the story was really good, because it turned fiction into reality.

-When good stories spread throughout society a social memory is created.
-That's why simple lines like "May the Force be with you" and "What is the matrix?" can still uplift a friend, or help question reality, in the real-world today.

-However, people often like movies with no twists, turns, or good lines.
-Or they think they do.
-Become a projectionist and you'll see and hear most movies today don't create memories.
-For example, as I stood outside the recent Star Wars movie, there was much excitement, but no new memories.
-People were only excited about "May the Force be with you" out of loyalty to an old memory.
-The process of losing a social memory is what happened to later kings, who like most of today's moviemakers, took their audience for granted.

-We can explain how this happened, by see whying one Star Wars made memories, while their descendants use them up.
+The audience is never wrong.
+They can't be.
+No one chooses to laugh, miss a twist, or remember a great line.
+If they could, they wouldn't need stories.
+It's the storytellers job to tell a good story.
+When anyone does, their audience is automatically hooked.

+That's what the original nobles did.
+They told a good story.
+Europe was in anarchy.
+The kings said follow me I'll keep you safe and give you tools to improve your life.
+Slowly but surely, they did.
+The people didn't choose to call them "divine" for it.
+They were an audience who watched fiction become reality and automatically rewarded the storyteller.
+Divinty was the logical reaction, like laughter is to a comedy.

+However, the people kept believing in divinty well after anarchy was gone.
+They did so because people often like, or are tricked to like, stories with no twists, turns, or good lines.
+Become a projectionist and you'll notice most movies today are simply bad.
+That's not an opinion, audiences simply don't laugh, cry, and rave much anymore.
+Explaining why people like bad stories, also tells us why the nobles lost their audience.

 ## The Difference Between Good and Bad

 A story is a sequence of events where a protagonist fights an antagonist to overcome a problem.
-The fight to change/defend reality happens in three parts.
+They fight to change and defend reality happens in three parts.
 The first is an introduction to the problem and characters.
 The second is the battle between heroes and villians.
 The third part is the conclusion, where we find out which side wins.

+The original nobles were protagaonist who fought off invaders.
+Per their audience, the people, they story went like this.
+Anarchy.
+Protagonist says he'll defeat the anarchists and grant people safe homes, simple tools, and the safety to farm the land.
+The king and his co-stars fough invaders, and after many decades, finally defeated them.

+The problem was, by the time the conclusion was achieved, the people forgot how the story started.
+And it's not like the nobles were anymore self aware either.
+They bought into "divine noble blood" more than anybody.

+But with no great story to tell, how could the later nobles keep their audience entertained?
+Their only option was to tell bad stories.

-Telling the difference between good and bad stories is hard.
-It's not like people want to be boring with bad punch lines and confusing tales.
+Lucky for him, telling the difference between good and bad stories is actually hard.
+It's not anyones wants to tell boring stories, anymore than anyone wants to sit through a stinker.

 The problem is anything can seem like a legitimate story because everything happens in a sequence of events.
-However, good stories have to be unexpected enough to keep us guessing, yet reasonable enough to be believable when the unexpected happens.
-The delight of logical surprises gives us emotions and memories, and is why good stories have "spoilers".
+However, good stories are specific sequences that are unexpected enough to keep us guessing, (will King Alfred defeat the Vikings?) yet still believable when the unexpected happens (of course he did, he's divine!).

-And bad stories can't.
-Without logical surprises, they keep our interest by distracting us with effects, celebrities, and mass-marketing.
-Thus, it doesn't matter the first _Star Wars_ was a budget movie, while its descendants have limitless budgets.
-One is a good story that made huge social memories, while the others are bad stories staying alive by using over using effects, mass-marketing, and social memories of former glory.

-In short, the movies became popular because they were good stories.
-The original Star Wars, Indiana Jones, Die Hard were good stories that connected with the audience, who formed a majical bond with the movies as a storytelling tools.

-As moviemakers wanted to make sequels, remakes, and prequels to maxmize short term profits, they tricked the audience using dark majic.
-Ever more effects, celebrities, and mass marketing to use up old memories.
-This all started in the 1970's by the way.

-Here's what John Wayne said this about it "...the goddamned stock manipulators have taken over.
-They don't know a goddamned thing about making movies.
-They make something dirty, and it makes money, and they say, 'Jesus, let's make one a little dirtier, maybe it'll make more money.'
-And now even the bankers are getting their noses into it"

-The kings Rousseau hated did the same thing.
-They, were descendants of former glory, who partied it up, thinking the good times were the rule.
-Now for Techvolution's sake, we have to get out an imaginary microscope and assess stories in more detail.
-When we do, we'll see there are only three.
+Bad stories are either too simple, or too unbelievable, to do either.
+They aren't about a specific problem, so they keep our interest they distract us with ever more dark majic techniques like effects, celebrities, pretenious culture, and mass-marketing.

+In movies, you can see this change in Star Wars.
+The original was a budget film, but it was a good story that rung true with society who themselves made it "divine" in their culture.
+Fast forward to today, and Star Wars movies aren't good.
+Like most blockbusters, they're effects filled, mass marketed, stories that don't make people scream, yell, cry, or talk about.
+Yet they remain celebrated inside festivals, premieres, and award shows and a cohort of fans who watch out of habit.

+Star Wars, and most movies today, takes the people for granted.
+It stays alives using childhood memories of a good story.
+As the luster wears off, it reveals how the people also lost their attachment to the nobles.
+They simply found emotions and memories with heroes who were solving their problems in real life.

+yawn.
+START HERE

+And this leads us back to Darth King and Rousseau.
+These later kings were descendants of former glory who lived in art and distracted with spectacle.
+They partied it up inside banquets and balls, while distracting the people with more specular fashion, cathedrals, and palaces.
+Fittingly, Darth Blockbuster is thus a sequel.
+We can pin down even more when we breakdown stories even more.

 ## Reality of Stories

 Stories are about changing reality.
+A story is a sequence of events where a protagonist fights an antagonist to overcome a problem.The fight to change/defend reality happens in three parts.
+The first is an introduction to the problem and characters.
+The second is the battle between heroes and villians.
+The third part is the conclusion, where we find out which side wins.

 Their realiy has layers; a mixture of dialogue, characters, and props.
 The difference between good and bad stories is properly aligning these layers in their order of importance.

 The first layer is the most obvious.
 It's everything we see.
 I'm talking clothes, ships, food, beds.
 All items that make up a setting like Renaissance Italy, or modern suburbia.
 The next layer is the items people are passionate about like guitars to a guitarist, guns to a soldiers, planes to a rebel.
 The next layer is the rulebook, what people are allowed and not allowed to say; no storm trooper said "May the Force be with you" to Vader.
 After that comes the antagonist, the person using the rules to keep things the same, like Vader.
 Next layer is the ruling philosphy, which the antagonist is a believer in, like the Dark Side.
 Then there's the protagonist, like Luke Skywalker, who sees above the ruling philosophy and wants to change the world.
 And the last layer is the tool or weapon, like the Death Star plans, the means of power everyone is fighting to control.